Louisiana Sports Hall of Fame: Peyton Manning always wanted to be a QB, 'Like my daddy'

 The number of father-son quarterback combinations who have both reached the NFL is a small one.
 Archie and Peyton are by far the most accomplished.

-It was never a career path Archie had pushed him towards.
+It was never a career path Archie had pushed him toward.
 He’d actually kept Peyton out of organized football until the seventh grade.

 But perhaps it was also inevitable.

-Note: Editor's note: This is the fourth in a series of stories on the 2019 inductees to the Louisiana Sports Hall of Fame.
-Induction ceremonies are June 8 in Natchitoches.